 - Financial Markets Act

-Self-regulation is a cost effective and efficient way of dealing with a range of complaints about advertising.
+The self-regulation administered by the ASA is a cost effective and efficient way of dealing with a range of complaints about advertising.
 Government regulation provides a legal back-stop to deal with more serious advertising breaches.

 What is an advertisement?

 Advertising and advertisement(s) are any message, the content of which is controlled directly or indirectly by the advertiser, expressed in any language and communicated in any medium with the intent to influence the choice, opinion or behaviour of those to whom it is addressed

 Television and Radio Programme Promotions

 Under the Broadcasting Act, programme promotions, which advertise upcoming programmes or the channel’s brand, are under the jurisdiction of the Broadcasting Standards Authority.

 The ASA process deals with advertising.
 However, for pre-packaged and bulk alcoholic drinks with an alcoholic strength above 1.15% it also covers naming, labelling, packaging and promotion, including sponsorship.